Our physical therapy team has years of experience in the following specialty areas:

 LSVT BIG® & LVST LOUD® for Parkinson's Disease

 Our LVST-certified speech, occupational and physical therapists and physical therapy assistants support patients with movement and communication disorders related to Parkinson's disease and other neuromotor diseases.

-We provide comprehensive services for orthopedic and sport related injuries and dysfunctions for all ages from youth to elderly.
+We provide comprehensive services for orthopedic and sport related injuries and dysfunctions for all ages, from adolescents to older adults.
 Whether you injured yourself playing your favorite sport, while on the job or working in your backyard, or just had that ache or pain gradually come on, we will create an individualized program to help get your back to your regular activities.